TROY571/AND1_App_project/README.md

 Functional Requirements:

-* 1.The app will provide weather forecast information.✓
+* The app will provide weather forecast information.✓
-* 2.The app will change different wallpapers according to the current weather.✓
+* The app will change different wallpapers according to the current weather.✓
-* 3.The app will allow you to add, edit and delete notepad.✓
+* The app will allow you to add, edit and delete notepad.✓
-* 4.The app will allow you to add monitoring cities manually.✓
+* The app will allow you to add monitoring cities manually.✓

 NonFunctional Requirements:

-* 1.The app will not show Ads. ✓
+* The app will not show Ads. ✓
-* 2.The app will not collect user information.✓
+* The app will not collect user information.✓

 Otherone's Code: